On April 17th, 1974, Ted Bundy abducted 18-year-old Susan Elaine Rancourt from the Central Washington University campus in Ellensburg.

 This gruesome discovery led to a full-scale investigation of the area.

-The following day, King County detective Robert Keppel was searching the site when he tripped over a branch and stumbled a a second skull.
+The following day, King County detective Robert Keppel was searching the site when he tripped over a branch and stumbled a second cranium.

 The skull in question had a large fracture.
 Exposure to sunlight had also bleached it.

-According to Keppel, he knew almost immediately that the skull belonged to Susan.
+According to Keppel, he knew almost immediately that it belonged to Susan.
 Unlike the other victims, she had a lot of bridgework done on her teeth.

 Shortly afterwards, the police formally identified her skull using dental records.